 “We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias

-I want to make an observation of how I’ve seen some negative effects of this phenomenon creep into the church and into Christian thought.
+In making a case for thinking biblically, I’ll make an observation of how I’ve seen some negative effects of this phenomenon creep into the church and into Christian thought.
 Then I will propose some suggestions.

-In my observation, many have replaced God’s word as their measuring stick with things like cultural standards, the approval of others, or their own personal experiences and emotions.
+Many have replaced God’s word as their measuring stick with things like cultural standards, the approval of others, or their own personal experiences and emotions.
 These things are necessarily always changing, unstable, unreliable and 100% subject to the corruption of sin.
 So it seems they are highly faulty standards by which to guide our lives.
 God’s word, on the other hand, remains the same and was intended to be the final authority in the lives of Christians.

 As followers of Christ, we ought to continually becoming more like Him (Colossians 3, Philippians 1:6).
 He is our example (1 Peter 2:21-25).
 If that is the case, let’s take a look at how he handled certain situations that may be instructive to us and serve as a guide after which we can model our decision making.